 24. Visit the Welcome to Fabulous Las Vegas Sign

 Address: 5100 Las Vegas Blvd S, Las Vegas, NV 89119

 When visiting the iconic Las Vegas sign, you have to snap a picture with it.
-Since it’s just a quick and easy thing to see, you’ll be able to visit many other major attractions nearby.
-That said, you should keep in mind that it’s a popular spot with thousands of other tourists too.
+Since it’s just a quick and easy thing to see, you can visit many other major attractions nearby.
+You should remember it’s a popular spot with thousands of other tourists.

-Don’t be surprised if you end up in line for 20-30 minutes just to get your picture.
-If you head there during peak picture time, like sunset, expect to wait even longer.
+Don’t be surprised if you end up in line for 20-30 minutes to get your picture.
+Expect to wait longer if you head there during peak picture time, like a sunset.

 See Related: Essential Travel Safety Tips for Trips

 25. Admire the Bellagio Fountain

 Address: Bellagio Hotel & Casino, 3600 S Las Vegas Blvd, Las Vegas, NV 89109

 After capturing amazing photographs inside the Bellagio Conservatory, it is time to step outside for a spectacular show in the waters in front of the Bellagio Hotel & Casino.
 The fountains outside the Bellagio are among the most popular places in the city.